What is Certificate of Conformance (COC) and How to Get One?

 The EU Declaration of Conformity (DoC) is a mandatory document that the manufacturer or your authorized representative must sign to declare that your product complies with EU requirements.
 By signing the DoC, you will be fully responsible for your product complies with applicable EU laws.

-If you have any questions about CoC or finding a recommended certification agency, please feel free to consult us.
+Should you have any inquiries about the CoC or require recommendations for a reputable certification agency, please don’t hesitate to reach out to us.